 We at SUMMIQ have decided to focus our portfolio on two power generation technologies: solar PV and wind onshore.
 In both cases, the technologies are mature and essentially calculable.
-Much for us more important is that the solar and wind power generation curves complement each other.
+Much more important for us is that the solar and wind power generation curves complement each other.

 Solar plants produce their peak output in the summer, when the average energy production of wind farms is low.
 In contrast, wind farms run at peak performance in autumn and winter, when the sun’s rays are low.

 By combining both types of generation, we achieve a more stable energy supply.
 The larger our portfolio, the more advantageous this smoothing effect will be.
 By investing in energy storage facilities, we aim to increasingly decouple our ability to supply electrical energy from the specific production cycles of solar and wind technologies.

 Energy yield of wind and solar generation, Germany 2018 (in TWh)